Applies to: SQL Server (all supported versions) Azure SQL Database Azure SQL Managed Instance Azure Synapse Analytics Parallel Data Warehouse

 In a SELECT statement, always use an ORDER BY clause with the TOP clause.
 Because, it's the only way to predictably indicate which rows are affected by TOP.

 Use OFFSET and FETCH in the ORDER BY clause instead of the TOP clause to implement a query paging solution.
 A paging solution (that is, sending chunks or "pages" of data to the client) is easier to implement using OFFSET and FETCH clauses.
 For more information, see ORDER BY Clause (Transact-SQL).

 Use TOP (or OFFSET and FETCH) instead of SET ROWCOUNT to limit the number of rows returned.
 These methods are preferred over using SET ROWCOUNT for the following reasons:

 - As a part of a SELECT statement, the query optimizer can consider the value of expression in the TOP or FETCH clauses during query optimization.
 Because you use SET ROWCOUNT outside of a statement that runs a query, its value can't be considered in a query plan.

-For backward compatibility, the parentheses are optional in SELECT statements.
+For backward compatibility, the parentheses are optional in SELECT statements if the expression is an integer constant.
 We recommend that you always use parentheses for TOP in SELECT statements.
 Doing so provides consistency with its required use in INSERT, UPDATE, MERGE, and DELETE statements.